Vicomtech/NUBes-negation-uncertainty-biomedical-corpus/README.md

 ## Citation

-If you use NUBes, IULA++ or any of the provided material in your publications, please cite us appropriately:
+If you use NUBes, IULA+ or any of the provided material in your publications, please cite us appropriately:

 ```bibtex
 @inproceedings{lima2020nubes,